vonovak/react-to-imperative/README.md

 This is a function that you implement.
 It accepts `({ props, type, depth })`. `props` is the props object, `type` is a component type (`div`, `View`, `React.Fragment` ...), `depth` is the current depth in the explored React tree.
 You should return:

-- an object with props if it's called with a React element that you're interested in
+- an object with props if the provided React element is one you're interested in
-- `true` to denote that the provided React element if not of interested to you but you want the search to carry on one level deeper in the React tree
+- `true` to denote that the provided React element is of no interested to you but you want the search to carry on one level deeper in the React tree
-- `false` to denote you're not interested in exploring a part of React tree further
+- `false` to denote you're not interested in exploring the provided part of React tree

 ### `maxDepth`